iliasazizi/GVS/code/VAMANA/README.md

 ### Parameters
-We tune both parameters and selecte the ones giving the best efficiency accuracy tradeoff
+We tune all parameters and select the values giving the best efficiency accuracy tradeoff

 ### Parameters Table